 Robotic Process Automation Explained

-RPA software involves automating repetitive tasks to make a process less labor-intensive for humans.
-It works well with deterministic business processes that involve structured data; in other words, where the process is exactly the same every time and where data is in well-defined fields, such as a spreadsheet.
+RPA platforms automate repetitive tasks to make a process less labor-intensive for humans.
+They work well with deterministic business processes that involve structured data; in other words, where the process is exactly the same every time and where data is in well-defined fields, such as a spreadsheet.
 The process also must not require any human judgment, instead working strictly on “if/then” scenarios.

 When looking at business process management (BPM) vs RPA, there are some major differences.
 BPM is focused on improving an existing business process.
 That often involves automating some steps in the process, although that’s not necessarily a requirement.
 It’s more about optimizing a process to make it more effective and efficient, often by using methodologies such as Six Sigma and Lean.